web-auth/doc/the-webauthn-server/the-symfony-way/entities-with-doctrine.md

 ### The Doctrine Entity

 With Doctrine, you have to indicate how to store the Credential Source objects.
-Hereafter an example an entity.
+Hereafter an example of an entity.
 In this example we add an entity `id` and a custom field `created_at`.
 We also indicate the repository as we will have a custom one.

 {% hint style="info" %}
-As the ID must have a fixed length and because the `credentialId` field of `Webauthn\PublicKeyCredentialSource` haven’t such requirement and is a binary string, we need to declare our own `id` field.
+As the ID must have a fixed length and because the `credentialId` field of `Webauthn\PublicKeyCredentialSource` hasn’t such a requirement and is a binary string, we need to declare our own `id` field.
 {% endhint %}

 {% code title="App/Entity/PublicKeyCredentialSource.php" %}